 A dense network of many different firms and participants such as this is often called an industrial or economic sector, because it is too diverse and distributed to be a cluster.
 There is no definition of an industrial sector, beyond a broad collection of firms with one or more common characteristics, like ‘manufacturing’ or ‘the business sector’, though firms in these sectors come from many different industries.
 There are also sectors based around a definable market, two examples being:

-2. Tourism - which brings together the contributions of industries like accommodation, tour operators and entertainment.
-This is why the tourism sector has an annual Tourism Satellite Account produced by the ABS each year.
+· Tourism - which brings together the contributions of industries like accommodation, tour operators and entertainment.
+Australia has an annual Tourism Satellite Account produced each year (cofounded by industry and government).

 If the built environment encompasses the entirety of the human built world, then the built environment sector (BES) is the collection of industries responsible for producing, managing and maintaining the buildings and structures that humans build.
 To be included in the BES an Industry needs a direct physical relationship with buildings and structures.
 Those industries can be divided into those on the demand side and those on the supply side, like materials or specialised tradesmen, Demand side industries like property developers and facility managers pull output from the supply side, both for new output and for servicing and managing existing assets.
 Therefore the BES is a sector more like defence than tourism, because it also produces long-lived assets for clients outside the sector (governments and owners respectively) that require repair and maintenance, and that R&M generates significant ongoing revenue for firms across the broad industry sector that produces those assets.